Rik Van Tiggel

 There's currently a wide array of captive bred, geographic color forms of the Panther Chameleon available from breeders as well as in stores and on reptile shows.
 There are also color morphs available that have been selectively bred to increase a certain color or color combination by mixing various natural, geographic color forms.
 Panther Chameleons have now been captive bred in Europe and the USA for more than 30 years.

-American Green Tree Frogs are a fairly social species and are best enjoyed when kept in small groups of 4 to 8 animals.
+Six-striped Long-tailed Lizards are a fairly social species and are best enjoyed when kept in small groups of 1 male with 3 or more females.
+Although Long-tailed lizard males are not extremely territorial, housing 2 or more males in an enclosure might result in fights and injuries.
 The interaction between the animals in these small groups increases the viewing pleasure but also stimulates their mating behavior.

 Stay up on all things exo terra.